Mandarinquat

-The mandarinquat, also misleadingly called orangequat, is any cross between a mandarin and a kumquat (Fortunella crassifolia).
+The mandarinquat, also misleadingly called orangequat, is any cross between a mandarin and a kumquat (Citrus crassifolia).
 Mandarinquats are members of the citrofortunella group.

 The variety Nippon orangequat was first introduced in 1932 by Dr. Eugene May of the USDA as a hybrid between the Meiwa kumquat and the Satsuma mandarin.
 A second variety, the Indio mandarinquat, was discovered as an open-pollinated seedling from a Nagami kumquat with an unknown pollen parent.

 Description

-This is a small, round, orange fruit, which is larger than a kumquat.
+It is a small, round, orange fruit, which is larger than a kumquat.
 The fruit ranges from 2–4 cm in circumference.
 Mandarinquat trees are small to medium in size; the leaves are usually long and narrow and dark green in color.
 The trunk and branches of the trees are slightly narrow, given the size of the trees.
 These trees can be seen with fruits on them through many of the colder months, since that is the season for Mandarinquat growing.
 Mandarinquat have not been genetically altered to be resistant to citrus canker, a citrus disease that causes small round sores on the fruit and its tree.
 The Mandarinquat also has not been bred to be seedless; it has a fair amount of rather large seeds inside.
 Mandarinquat fruits are typically eaten whole, like Kumquats; when ripe the sweet skin contrasts with the rather tart pulp and juice.